What are Benzodiazepines?

 Benzodiazepines List of Substance Interactions

-No. Combining the benzodiazepines list below with alcohol is very dangerous.
+Combining the benzodiazepines listed below with alcohol is very dangerous.
 Someone who drinks alcohol while taking this medicine will feel the effects of alcohol faster.
 It’s not safe to drink alcohol or take other drugs that have similar effects on the central nervous system (CNS) at the same time because these substances or drugs interact with oral benzodiazepines by causing additional respiratory and central nervous system depression.
 Respiratory depression can lead to breathing that’s inadequate for supplying oxygen to the body.
 This can cause death.
 Examples of these drugs and products that increase sedative side effects or the risk of respiratory depression from benzodiazepines include:

 Painkillers called opioids also cause respiratory depression, for example: